-The OSU Center for Executive and Professional Development in the Spears School of Business fulfills compelling executive, management and professional educational needs to business
+The OSU Center for Executive and Professional Development in the Spears School of Business fulfills compelling executive, management and professional educational needs to business and industry.

-KIM COLES and industry.
 For more than 60 years, the CEPD has played a vital role in Oklahoma's economic growth by offering 200 programs to more than 15,700 individuals each year.
-These programs include public and on-site executive and professional development programs and conferences, and retreat and conference planning.
-Chamber Applauds Frontier Flights By MIKE NEAL President and CEO, Tulsa Regional Chamber The Tulsa Regional Chamber applauds Frontier Airlines' addition of nonstop destinations from Tulsa International Airport to San José and Washington, D.C.
-Direct flights not only give northeast Oklahoma residents additional options for travel, but they are a significant business driver for the region.
-These two destinations open additional commercial opportunities between the Tulsa region and the Bay Area and the nation's capital.
-At the Chamber's Annual Meeting in January, Steve Bradshaw, 2018 board chair and president and CEO of BOK Financial, made the case for an enhanced effort to recruit additional direct flights to Tulsa.
-Relocating or expanding companies regularly consider the number and frequency of nonstop destinations when evaluating prospective cities.
+These programs include public and on-site executive and professional development programs and conferences, and retreat and conference plan- Chamber Applauds Frontier Flights By MIKE NEAL tions for travel, but they are a sigthe case for an enhanced effort to nificant business driver for the rerecruit additional direct flights to gion.
+These two destinations open Tulsa Regional Chamber Tulsa.
+Relocating or expanding President and CEO, The Tulsa Regional Chamber applauds Frontier Airlines' addition of nonstop destinations from Tulsa International Airport to San José and Washington, D.C.
+Direct flights not only give northeast Oklahoma residents additional opadditional commercial opportunities between the Tulsa region and the Bay Area and the nation's capital.
+At the Chamber's Annual Meeting in January, Steve Bradshaw, 2018 board chair and president and CEO of BOK Financial, made companies regularly consider the number and frequency of nonstop destinations when evaluating propective cities.
 These additional flights will help the Chamber better make the case for companies to build out their workforces in Tulsa rather than in other markets.

+MAKING SENSE OF INVESTING

+Proactive, not reactive

-Craig Dietert 5528-G E. 101st St. 3 Tulsa, OK 74133 918-298-2439 Drew Ackerman 24204 E Hwy 51 roken Arrow, OK 74014 918-251-0157 www.edwardjones.com Looking for a financial advisor who actually calls you before you call them?
+Looking for a financial advisor who actually calls you before you call them?
 Join the 7 million investors who have experienced the Edward Jones difference.
 Even when the market is down, we'll call you up.